johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 The benefit of this design is that any changes made to the data on the laptop are immediately seen on the deployed application.

 ### Tools

-The following categories of tools for website development are discussed.
+The following categories of tools for web app development are discussed.

 | Tool Category | Tool | Rationale |
 | :-- | :-- | :-- |